openecloud/openecloud/Readme.md

 New Changes
 ---------

-- Added arbitrary boundaries (see example05).
+- Added arbitrary cut-cell boundaries (see example05).
 - Added a better particle management method *localRandom*.
 It is based on the [particle management with the help of kd-trees](http://arxiv.org/abs/1301.1552) (see example03).
 - Added arbitrary magnetic fields in the *magneticFields* module (see example04).